brightigiemokha/python_pc_quiz/README.md

 * As a new user you will easily understand what the game is about as you also have the option to chose if to play or not.
 * You will be guided and informed how I can play the quiz
 * You will have a clear feedback from inputs
+* You will have responds if wrong options are selected that are not related to quiz questions
 * You will have option either to play again or to exit the program

 ## How to play: